 It is intended that the Credit Cover parameters will be reviewed on an annual basis based on the data from the previous year.
-For the analysis undertaken as part of this report, a one-year period of data was selected from 1st October 2018 through to 20th August 2019.
+For the analysis undertaken as part of this report, a 20 month period of data was selected from 1st October 2018 through to 30th May 2020.
 This is the most recent data within ISEM supplied for which the necessary forward looking calculations of realised exposure can be calculated.

 Figure 2 shows the metered demand and associated settlement amounts over the data period used in determination of the credit cover parameters.
 The metered demand is fairly constant showing a weekly cycle as expected from the steady state supplier data.
 The dip over the Christmas and New Year period is also clearly shown to be related to volume and not price.
+There is also a clear reduction in metered demand from March 2020 due to COVID-19.
 The settlement amounts on the other hand show more variation due to the effect of both price and volume.
 While there is a drop over the Christmas period it is not as marked.
-There is a definite increase from January onwards implying higher prices in the market.
+The large spike displayed on 11/02/2020 in Figure 2 and Figure 3 occurred due to trading.
+The participant in question did not trade supplier unit volumes in the day ahead and intraday markets and therefore was settled in the balancing market which caused this large spike in supplier settlement.